Transmission-Constrained Consensus of Multiagent Networks: Numeral Example

 \begin{example} The adjacency matrix in this example is

 Fig. \ref{fig 0101} shows candidates for the constraint function imposed on the information transmissions, and the configuration of constraint functions is shown in Table \ref{table2}.
-It is easy to know that the consensus zone $\Phi=\{0\}$.
+It shows that the consensus zone $\Phi=\{0\}$.
 Fig. \ref{fig 0102} shows that MAS achieves transmission-constrained consensus with $\lim\limits_{t\to\infty}x(t)=0$.
-In this example, the constraint function $f_5(x)$ is a continuous function similar to a sawtooth wave.
-And the constraint function $f_4(x)$ can be chosen as the boundary rays since it satisfies the Condition (ii) of Theorem \ref{th:consensus} and $k_1k_2=0.8<1$.
+In this example, the constraint function $f_e(x)$ is a piecewise continuous function similar to a sawtooth wave.
+And the constraint function $f_c(x)$ can be chosen approximately as the boundary rays since it satisfies the Condition (ii) of Theorem \ref{th:consensus} and $k_1k_2=0.8<1$.

 \arraystretch{1.3}

 \arraystretch{1} \end{example}